iTwin/itwinjs-core/docs/presentation/Hierarchies/CustomNode.md

 > **Default value:** `""`

-Specifies node's description.
-This is a string that may be [localized](../Advanced/Localization.md).
-If set, the description is assigned to [Node.description]($presentation-common) and it's up to the UI component to decide what to do with it.
+Specifies the value of [Node.description]($presentation-common) property, which is a string that [may be localized](../Advanced/Localization.md).
+UI component displaying the node may choose whether and how to surface this information to users.

 ```ts
 [[include:Hierarchies.CustomNodeSpecification.Description.Ruleset]]